Monday, December 31, 2007

 Buzz:

-New-found game.
+What: New-found game.
 Definitively more fun than Jeopardy and has room for several players, interactive quizz-game with lots of different types of means to earn points.
 How about cake-throwing your opponents out of the game?

 My rating: 10/10.
 Due to a questionable fairly good memory and decent geography skills I rock this game - especially any questions regarding Australia.
 I challenge you!